easyparcel/classic-integration-doc/sg/shopify/shopify_cancel_fulfillment.md

 #### Step 5: Scroll down, it will show the cancellation record of this order.
 <img width="1280" height="713" alt="cancel5" src="https://github.com/user-attachments/assets/eeb97edd-b93d-4625-88a8-562a41014c7a" />

-#### Step 6: Some courier services may not support cancellation directly on Shopify.
-It will show a Pop-up message like this after clicking 'Yes, Cancel Fulfillment' at Step 3.
-In this situation, just click 'Yes, Cancel on Shopify Only'.
+#### Step 6: Some orders could not be cancelled directly in EasyParcel after clicking 'Yes, Cancel Fulfillment' at Step 3.
+You may contact EasyParcel support team by clicking the 'here', if you still want to proceed.
+And click 'Yes, Cancel on Shopify only' to cancel the orders on Shopify in order to refulfill again.
+If not, you can click 'No, Keep Fulfillment'.
 <img width="2560" height="1422" alt="cancel6" src="https://github.com/user-attachments/assets/a30d048d-2eab-4158-a0c7-72b95484d49d" />

 #### Step 7: After that, contact EasyParcel support team by clicking the 'here'.